15 Things to Know Before You Visit Benin: Voodoos and Voodon’ts

 For an animal lover, this may be difficult to take.
 Whilst it may seem cruel, it’s a very important part of Beninese culture and the meat never goes to waste.

-Saying that, our guide was very adamant that the Dankoli Fetish, once known as the most sacred and magical place in Benin had been ruined by commercialism.
+Saying that, our guide was very adamant that the Dankoli Fetish, once known as the most sacred and magical place in Benin had been completely ruined by commercialism.

 12. Suspend Your Disbelief and Be Open-Minded